-To solve this, Exactmer is developing its breakthrough technology, Nanostar Sieving, which could revolutionise PEG manufacturing.
-Through this KTP project, QMUL and Exactmer will address manufacturing and analytical challenges and will accelerate the commercialisation of exact PEGs for applications in the PEGylated drug and Antibody Drug Conjugates markets.
+To solve this, Exactmer is developing its breakthrough technology, Nanostar Sieving, to revolutionise PEG manufacturing.
+Through the KTP, QMUL and Exactmer will address manufacturing and analytical challenges and will accelerate the commercialisation of exact-PEGs for applications in the PEGylated drugs and Antibody Drug Conjugates markets.

 The KTP programme is a collaboration between universities and businesses in the UK, to help overcome challenges of innovation and address specific obstacles to technology development.
 It is a partially-government funded initiative which gives companies access to the know-how and expertise of academic institutions, through a project designed to address a specific business need.

-For more information please contact the Exactmer team at firstname.lastname@example.org.
+For more information on the Nanostar Sieving platform and our exact-PEG polymers, please contact the Exactmer team at firstname.lastname@example.org.